saltyzuo/bloxd/README.md

 # bloxd
 bloxd, a Minecraft mod with modified graphics, is also a web game that adds many gameplay elements, all of which are free and intresting.
-It's online, and there are JavaScript commands available for programming, which will definitely bring you fun!   :D  :D  :D  :D
+It's online, and there are JavaScript commands available for programming, which will definitely bring you fun!

 ##  introduce
 Bloxd.io is a free-to-play, browser-based multiplayer sandbox game featuring voxel (Minecraft-style) graphics.
 It offers a wide variety of game modes, including: